datacraft-dsc/DEPs/0/README.md

 The data contained within an Asset, as distinct from the Metadata of the Asset.

+Actors may include arbitrary content within an Asset that they create.
+To help specify the type / format of data included it is possible to tag the Content with an Optional MIME Type as per RFC2045 and related internet standards.

 Operations may be considered to have "Content" which is equivalent to the executable code of the Operation.
 This may or may not be possible to share between different execution environments.

 ## Data Asset